Kopnu/manipulator4j-core/README.md

 # Manipulator4J

 A simple DI container inspired by the Spring Framework.
-This is a light parody of the real functionality 🙂
+This is a light parody of the real functionality 🙂 Required if you want to use IoC like in Spring, but it's an overhead for you.

 ## Usage